In second grade I remember being jealous of the girls who would come back from vacations with braided hair wraps.

 Related post: How I Paid Off $89k of Debt in 18 Months

-Despite the fact that I could travel hack my way through Europe on a completely paid for 10-day vacation (which I did with my now husband in 2013), I knew that staying put would help me pay off my debt more quickly.
+Despite the fact that I could use travel rewards to travel my way through Europe on a completely paid for 10-day vacation (which I did with my now husband in 2013), I knew that staying put would help me pay off my debt more quickly.

 When we traveled, we still paid for food, activities, and ground transportation, even if our hotels and flights were covered with points.